KCCPMG/dnd-repo/readme.md

 - Refactor views to cut down on repetition
 - Split documents across multiple pages (ie 10 per page on the list view)
 - Add other items (tools, races, languages, etc.)
+- Create more graceful error handling in models methods